tkaefer/java-interview/topics/core/concurrency.md

 - Allows multiple concurrent readers, but only single writer
 - Great for data structure with lot of reads
+- the read-lock can be held simultaneously by multiple threads as long as no threads hold the write-lock
 - More complex to implement thus slightly slower than reentrant lock

 **Implementation factors**